MariahBork/MariahBork/README.md

 - 🖌️ Exploring the intersection of **animation, design, and technology**.
 - 🌐 Building interactive experiences with **web design & motion graphics**.
 - 🎮 Designing **game worlds, mechanics, and immersive player experiences**.
-- 🎬 Inspired by **cyberpunk aesthetics, glitch art, and neon vibes**.
+- 🎬 Inspired by **cyberpunk aesthetics, glitch art, neon vibes and PIXEL ART!**.

 ---